Tight chest muscles and posture

 If your chest muscles are chronically tight they have most likely built up with fibrous tissue within the muscle.
 Use self-massage devices such as trigger point balls or hand held massagers to break up these adhesions to make it more comfortable before you stretch.

 Do mid back extension exercises to counteract the slouched posture and restore movement to the joints that are stiff.
-The easiest way to do this is to get a foam roller and place it across your back at the levels of your shoulder blades.
-Support your head with your hands and arch over the foam roller for 1 minute.
-If this exercise is uncomfortable or aggravates a condition you might have, stop immediately.
+The easiest way to do this is to get a foam roller and place it across your back at the level of your shoulder blades.

 If you have any questions about posture or any of the exercises feel free to contact us.